How Toronto was marketed to the world in the 1970s

 That's people city"

-"People City" isn't a tourism sequence, and yet it hit on something that every person marketing Toronto in the years to come would lean on entirely.
+"People City" wasn't a tourism clip in the strictest sense of the term, and yet it hit on something that every person marketing Toronto in the years to come would lean on entirely.
+It's also now the subject of a wonderful short documentary from Retrontario that traces its origins and reveals how close it came to becoming the city's official anthem.

-For all the focus on architecture and landmarks required of a promotional film, the greatest selling point that this city had to offer was its livability, lack of pretension, and, back then, its budding diversity.
+For all the focus on architecture and landmarks required of a promotional film, the greatest selling point that this city had to offer was its livability, lack of pretence, and, back then, its budding diversity.

 Join the conversation Load comments